-Cracks or fissures in the wall of the intervertebral disc frequently are the cause for back pain.
+Cracks or fissures in the wall of the intervertebral disc frequently are the cause of back pain.
 The discs are filled with small nerve endings and blood vessels.
 Irritation of these nerves is a chronic source of pain in many patients.
 Furthermore, the center inner area and tissue (the nucleus) may cause the disc to bulge or herniate into these cracks, in the outer region of the disc.
 This can also stimulate pain sensors within the disc.
 The IDET minimally invasive procedure offers a non-surgical option to treat back pain.
 A catheter that uses heat modifies the protein wall of the disc and reduces the amount of disc material that causes nerve irritation.
 The physician applies controlled levels of heat to a broad section of the affected disc wall.
 This heat contracts and thickens the collagen of the disc wall, and raises the temperature of the nerve endings.
 This results in contraction or closure of the disc wall fissures, a reduction in the bulge of the inner disk material, and a desensitization of the pain sensors within the disc.

 IDET therapy acts exclusively upon the tissues of the disc itself, and should not be expected to relieve symptoms arising from other spinal structures, such as nerve roots or spinal joints.
 It is therefore very important for your physician to diagnose that the disc is the primary source of your back pain.
 In addition to a clinical examination, your physician may use Magnetic Resonance Imaging (MRI) or injections of dye into the disc (discography – see description in the Diagnostic Procedures section) to confirm the diagnosis.
 Once the physician determines that one or more discs are the primary source of the patient’s lower back pain, the pain physician may recommend IDET.

-After the patient is sedated (I.V. with light sedative placed in arm) he or she is positioned on the fluoroscopy table and x-ray equipment identifies the disc level(s).
-Lower back skin and muscle tissue is numbed with local anesthetic.
-A needle is placed into the patient's disc under x-ray guidance.
+After the patient is sedated (I.V. with light sedative placed in the arm) he or she is positioned on the fluoroscopy table and x-ray equipment identifies the disc level(s).
+Lower back skin and muscle tissue are numbed with local anesthetic.
+A needle is placed into the patient’s disc under x-ray guidance.
 The patient may experience pressure during this part of the procedure.
 Once the needle is in the proper position, the physician may inject dye into the disc for diagnostic purposes.

 The electrothermal catheter is then inserted through the needle.
 Patients typically do not feel any discomfort during this step.
 However, some patients feel pressure in their back when the catheter moves through the disc.